nus-cs2030s/2021-s2/docs/22-unchecked.md

 ## Unchecked Warnings

-An unchecked warning is basically a message from the compiler that he has done what he can, and because of type erasures, there could be a run-time error that it cannot prevent.
+An unchecked warning is basically a message from the compiler that it has done what it can, and because of type erasures, there could be a run-time error that it cannot prevent.
 Recall that type erasure generates the following code:
 ```Java
   public String get(int index) {